kkunapuli/kkunapuli.github.io/_pages/resources/website.md

 October 3rd, 2019

-It seems a common first post for a new blog is a how-to on making your own blog.
+It seems a common first post for a new blog is a "making your own" how-to.
 To all of you out there: thank you!!!
 It helped me immensely while starting my own website.
 Here's a collection of my favorite tools / documentation / information sources so far.

 This is intended to be a 'working page' I can update with new finds.
 {: .notice--warning}